-In a crowded, productive career, he has been an editor, essayist, teacher, lecturer, and familiar presence on public television -- as host of Smithsonian World, The American Experience, and narrator of numerous documentaries including The Civil War.
+In a crowded, productive career, he has been an editor, teacher, lecturer, and familiar presence on public television—as host of Smithsonian World, The American Experience, and narrator of numerous documentaries including Ken Burns’s The Civil War.
 His is also the narrator’s voice in the movie Seabiscuit.
-Honored by the National Book Foundation for Distinguished Contribution to American Letters, McCullough also received the National Humanities Medal and won the prestigious Francis Parkman Prize twice.
-He has been elected to the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and has received more than forty honorary degrees.
+John Adams, the seven-part mini-series on HBO produced by Tom Hanks, was one of the most acclaimed television events of recent years.

-A gifted speaker, McCullough has lectured all over the US and abroad.
-He is one of the few private citizens to speak before a joint session of Congress and at the White House.
+A gifted speaker, Mr. McCullough has lectured in all parts of the country and abroad, as well as at the White House.
+He is also one of the few private citizens to speak before a joint session of Congress.

 Born in Pittsburgh in 1933, he was educated there and at Yale.
 He is an avid reader, traveler, and has enjoyed a lifelong interest in art and architecture.
 He is as well a devoted painter.
 He and his wife Rosalee Barnes McCullough have five children and nineteen grandchildren.